Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-data-migration/add_remove_replica.md

 ---
-title: "Add a new replica to a ClickHouse cluster"
+title: "Add/Remove a new replica to a ClickHouse cluster"
-linkTitle: "add_replica"
+linkTitle: "add_remove_replica"
 description: >
-    How to add a new replica manually and using clickhouse-backup
+    How to add/remove a new replica manually and using clickhouse-backup
 ---

-## ADD nodes/Replicas to existing Cluster
+## ADD nodes/Replicas to a Cluster

 To add some replicas to an existing cluster if -30TB then better to use replication: